 The Dragons were founded in 2003 following the regionalisation of the professional game in Wales.
 The Dragons region embraces all the clubs within Monmouthshire, Caerphilly, Torfaen, Blaenau Gwent and Newport.

 The Dragons are one of four professional rugby regions established by the Welsh Rugby Union in 2003, representing the South-East Wales area in Wales.
-Based at Rodney Parade, Newport, the Dragons lair welcomes the Guinness PRO14 league and Heineken Champions Cup competitions.
+Based at Rodney Parade, Newport, the Dragons lair welcomes the United Rugby Championship and European Challenge Cup competitions.

 The Dragons are supported by headline partner, Compeed, and are proud of a youthful squad boosted by a number of Welsh international squad members.